csebooks/relational-databases/content.en/part-four-transaction-management/_index.md

 Initially, a transaction is in the growing phase.
 The transaction acquires locks as needed.
 Once the transaction releases a lock, it enters the shrinking phase, and it can issue no more lock requests.

-For example, transactions _T_3 and _T_4 are two phase.
-On the other hand, trans- actions _T_1 and _T_2 are not two phase.
+For example, transactions T3 and T4 are two phase.
+On the other hand, trans- actions T1 and T2 are not two phase.
 Note that the unlock instructions do not need to appear at the end of the transaction.
-For example, in the case of transaction _T_3, we could move the unlock(_B_) instruction to just after the lock-X(_A_) instruction, and still retain the two-phase locking property.
+For example, in the case of transaction T3, we could move the unlock(_B_) instruction to just after the lock-X(_A_) instruction, and still retain the two-phase locking property.

 We can show that the two-phase locking protocol ensures conflict serializabil- ity.
 Consider any transaction.
 The point in the schedule where the transaction has obtained its final lock (the end of its growing phase) is called the **lock point** of the transaction.
 Now, transactions can be ordered according to their lock points— this ordering is, in fact, a serializability ordering for the transactions.
 We leave the proof as an exercise for you to do (see Practice Exercise 15.1).

 Two-phase locking does _not_ ensure freedom from deadlock.
-Observe that transactions _T_3 and _T_4 are two phase, but, in schedule 2 (Figure 15.7), they are deadlocked.
+Observe that transactions T3 and T4 are two phase, but, in schedule 2 (Figure 15.7), they are deadlocked.

 Recall from Section 14.7.2 that, in addition to being serializable, schedules should be cascadeless.
 Cascading rollback may occur under two-phase locking.
 As an illustration, consider the partial schedule of Figure 15.8.
-Each transaction observes the two-phase locking protocol, but the failure of _T_5 after the read(A) step of _T_7 leads to cascading rollback of _T_6 and _T_7.
+Each transaction observes the two-phase locking protocol, but the failure of T5 after the read(A) step of T7 leads to cascading rollback of T6 and T7.

 Cascading rollbacks can be avoided by a modification of two-phase locking called the **strict two-phase locking protocol**.
 This protocol requires not only that locking be two phase, but also that all exclusive-mode locks taken by a transaction be held until that transaction commits.
 This requirement ensures that any data written by an uncommitted transaction are locked in exclusive mode until the transaction commits, preventing any other transaction from reading the data.

 Another variant of two-phase locking is the **rigorous two-phase locking protocol**, which requires that all locks be held until the transaction commits.

-**668 Chapter 15 Concurrency Control**

-_T_5 _T_6 _T_7
+T5 T6 T7

 lock-X(_A_) read(_A_) lock-S(_B_) read(_B_) write(_A_) unlock(_A_)